Melkeydev/go-blueprint/docs/docs/endpoints-test/scylladb.md

 sysctl --write fs.aio-max-nr=1048576
 ```

-Here's some links for more relevant information and automation:
+Here are some links for more relevant information and automation:

 * [Repository: gvieira/ws-scylla](https://github.com/gvieira18/ws-scylla/) - Simple ScyllaDB Cluster magement with
   Makefiles